Lake Monitoring Network

 Microcystins: collected from all Network lakes, at one meter depth (or half total depth in lakes less than 1.5m deep) during the growing season.

-Cylindrospermopsin and Anatoxin-a: occurs infrequently, and will be analyzed only when Chlorophyll ‘a’ levels are > 10µg/l.
+Cylindrospermopsin and Anatoxin-a: occurs infrequently, and will be analyzed only if taxa are present which may produce these toxins.
 Additional samples will be collected if there is an obvious bloom observed on the lake surface.

 If bloom observed, a sample may be screened in two ways to determine if more quantitative analysis is necessary: